semaphoreci/docs/environment-variables_5b16f4a30428632c466a94c6.md

 This document describes the environment variables used in Semaphore 2.0 projects.

+Although some of the presented environment variables are defined on a per project or on a per task basis, all the presented environment variables can be seen on a per job basis.

 ## Defining variables in pipeline files

-You can define your own environment variables
+You can define your own environment variables in a pipeline file.

 ## Defining variables in secrets